Kay-UT/QoS_MIDER/README.md

 # QoS_MIDER
-This repository contains the Dataset and NS3 code used to generate the data for our analysis presented in the paper Titled "Enhancing Quality of Service in Wireless IoT Networks: Cross-Layer Insights and Mutual Information Approach"".
+This repository contains the Dataset and NS3 code used to generate the data for our analysis presented in the paper Titled "Optimizing QoS in Wireless IoT Networks: A Cross-Layer based Experimental Study"".